 Funding opportunities for individual artists

-Tuesday 4th July 2017 at 11am 0 Comments International Arts , Language Arts , Literature , Music & Opera , Public Art , Traditional Arts , Visual Arts , Voluntary Arts , Youth Arts , Craft , Dance , Drama , Film & TV , Circus & Carnival Arts , Comedy , Community Arts , Intercultural Arts
+Tuesday 4th July 2017 at 11am 0 Comments International Arts , Language Arts , Literature , Northern Ireland Music , Public Art , Traditional Arts , Visual Arts , Voluntary Arts , Youth Arts , Craft , Dance , Drama , Film & TV , Circus & Carnival Arts , Comedy , Community Arts , Intercultural Arts

 The Arts Council of Northern Ireland’s Support for the Individual Artist Programme (SIAP) is now open for funding applications.
 The annual programme offers a range of funding awards for individual artists working across all art form areas, including visual art, dance, drama and music.

 This year’s SIAP scheme will include three international arts residencies in India, specifically for artists from Northern Ireland.
 In partnership with the British Council, the Arts Council is offering two Sanskriti Foundation residencies in New Delhi and one Shruti Foundation Vedaaranya residency in Ramgarh Shekhawati, Rajasthan.

 The Sanskriti Foundation in New Delhi has hosted over 600 artists, poets, scholars and writers as-well as 300 craft makers from across the world and is offering two six-week residencies for artists from Northern Ireland.
 The Shruti Foundation Vedaaranya residency in Ramgarh Shekhawati, Rajasthan are offering one artist a serene, inspiring, stimulating and enabling environment to work, reflect and interact with other artists for a one month residency.

 Noirin McKinney, Director of Arts Development at the Arts Council, commented: